-The panel formed the view that the partially English-taught programme maintains a basic international orientation.
-The programme design sufficiently takes into account the required international aspects, with respect, too, to its graduates' employability.
-To strengthen this orientation see the following recommendations.
+International orientation of the programme is maintained and strengthened by fully Englishlanguage education.
+The programme design appropriately takes into account the required international aspects, with respect, too, to its graduates' employability.

-Exceptional Meets quality requirements n.r.
-1.2 International orientation of the study programme design (Asterisl Criterion) х
+Exceptional Exceeds quality requirements Meets quality requirements Does not meet quality requirements n.r.
+1.2 International orientation of the study programme design (Asterisk Criterion) Х